brenopolanski/server-google-translate-api/README.md

 ### Deploy on WeDeploy

+> :warning: WeDeploy platform has been shut down on April 22nd, 2019.
+Read this post to learn more about it: https://wedeploy.com/blog/discontinuing-wedeploy/

 #### WeDeploy Button

 Use the button below to instantly setup your own Server [google-translate-api](https://github.com/matheuss/google-translate-api) instance on WeDeploy.